allora-network/basic-coin-prediction-node/README.md

 4. **Faucet Your Worker Node**

     You can find the offchain worker node's address in `./worker-data/env_file` under `ALLORA_OFFCHAIN_ACCOUNT_ADDRESS`.
-Request some tokens from the faucet to register your worker.
+[Add faucet funds](https://docs.allora.network/devs/get-started/setup-wallet#add-faucet-funds) to your worker's wallet before starting it.

 5. **Start the Services**